 You emailed me, sent me a Soundcloud message, a Twitter notification and a Facebook note about this track.
 I got it the first time.
 Please just tell me once, via email.

 It’s not very nice to get an email that has been sent to 200 other people.
 It’s not very personal.
 It’s even worse, when everyone else who got the email can also see all the email addresses.
-Please use either the BCC, or write to me directly.
+Please write to me directly.
 A little care and attention goes a long way.
 I don't really care for the BCC field either, since I know you're just blasting this email to more people than you can write to at once.